hapijs/lab/API.md

 };
 ```

-If you need to reduce the coverage threshold for a single run, you can execute
-**lab** as follows:
+If you need to reduce the coverage threshold for a single run, you can execute **lab** as follows:

 ```sh
 lab -t 80
 ```

-### `.labrc.js` available settings
+### Available settings

-The `.labrc.js` file supports configuration keys that are named with the long name
-of the command line settings.
-Therefore, if you need to specify an assert
-library, you would export a key named "assert" with the desired value.
+The `.labrc.js` file supports configuration keys that are named with the long name of the command line settings.
+Therefore, if you need to specify an assert library, you would export a key named "assert" with the desired value.

 In addition, you can use the `paths` parameter to override the default test directory (i.e. `./test`):
 ```js